-- Setbacks.
-The proposed setbacks for the buildings meet Special Use Permit Guidelines of 40' setback from public streets and 60' setback from residential properties.
-However, two of the proposed covered parking structures are only 50 feet from the adjoining residential lot lines.
-Attention shall be given to buffering between the subject property and residential properties to mitigate any adverse effects. - o Impact to Adjacent Uses.
-Adjacent uses include R-18A zoned residential to the southeast and the major arterials of Tatum Boulevard and Shea Boulevard to the west and north.
-The Planning Commission shall consider how the proposed setbacks, building heights, location of uses, and any other related design aspect of the project may negatively impact nearby properties located outside the subject site.
-Of concern, is any outdoor employee areas and service uses such as maintenance, trash collection, mechanical equipment (roof/ground), etc. that may face the R-18A residential. - Lot coverage.
+- 4. Impact on Nearby Residential Properties Impact to Adjacent Uses.
+Adjacent uses include R-18A zoned residential to the southeast and commercial uses along the major arterials of Tatum Boulevard and Shea Boulevard to the west and north.
+The Planning Commission shall focus on mitigating impacts above existing ambient levels.
+These impacts may include such items as lighting, noise, smells, and related effects.
+Ways to mitigate such impacts include appropriate consider how the proposed setbacks, building heights, location of uses, landscaping material and any other related design aspects. of the project may negatively impact nearby properties located outside the subject site.
+Of particular concern are the following items: - a.
+Outdoor employee areas and service uses such as maintenance, trash collection, and mechanical equipment (roof/ground)., etc. that may face the R-18A residential. - b.
+Better understanding of the impacts related to the construction phasing of the project.
+The intent is to lessen the length of construction impacts such as visual clutter, light trespass, noise, dust, traffic and related effects. - c.
+Consideration of design requirements for uses that are open in the early morning or evening hours; such as urgent care, veterinary practices and sleep centers.
+This may include identifying drop off and parking for such uses away from the adjoining residential homes and/or limiting such uses to buildings closer to Tatum Boulevard and Shea Boulevard - 5.
+Lot coverage.
 The proposed lot coverage increases from 22.3% to approximately 25%, within the 25% Special Use Permit Guideline.
 The floor area ratio increases from 22.3% to 29%.
-There are no guidelines for floor area ratio. - Landscaping.
+There are no guidelines for floor area ratio. - 6.
+Landscaping.
 The Special Use Permit Guidelines recommend a 50-foot landscape area adjacent to Tatum and Shea Boulevards and 40-foot landscape area from the adjoining residential lot lines.
 The existing landscape areas along the public streets varies at 24 feet, 55 feet and 100 feet.
 Whereas, the proposed landscaping along the public streets will see some reduction and vary between 28 feet and 42 feet.
 The existing and proposed landscape area adjoining the residentially-zoned properties remains at 25 feet.
-Attention shall be paid to the landscape area along Tatum Boulevard as this is along a Visually Significant Corridor.
+The Planning Commission shall focus on the following items: - Attention shall be paid to the landscape area along Tatum Boulevard as this is along a Visually Significant Corridor and a known area of loitering.
 The landscape plan is in substantial compliance with the proposed Visually Significant Corridors Plan (VSC).
 Major amendments to SUPs are encouraged to use the "Best" option in the VSC.
-Hardscaping and pedestrian access shall be considered with the landscape plan.
-A stipulation may be considered to ensure replacement of any dead landscaping.
-Attention shall also be paid to the southeast side of the property to screen the residential homes from any adverse effects of the proposed development.
+However, application of any "Best" options shall not conflict with the heightened provision of security necessary at a medical center. - b.
+Consideration of design elements that discourage loitering, near and on the site, for safety and security.
+This may include the use of spiny desert landscaping in strategic locations where persons may loiter and attention to the location of screen walls that may become an attractive nuisance. - c.
+Hardscaping and pedestrian access shall be considered with the landscape plan. - d.
+A stipulation may be considered to ensure replacement of any dead landscaping. - e.
+Attention shall also be paid to the southeast side of the property to screen the residential homes from any adverse effects of the proposed development. - 7.
+Infrastructure and Utility Improvements.

-Statement of Direction SUP 18-06 October 11, 2018 Page 3 of 3 o Infrastructure and Utility Improvements.
 The applicant shall address and identify the location of on-site retention and identify how the on-site retention may affect parking and circulation.
 Utility improvements that may have a visual impact or service level impact should be explained and mitigated.
 Water impact, utility information, and hydrology report shall be reviewed.

-o Traffic, Parking, and Circulation.
+8. Traffic, Parking, and Circulation.